Why Can't I Cry To Release Emotions? Unexpected Symptoms Of Depression

 Dry eye syndrome due to medication

 There are also several medications that can result in perpetually dry eyes, such as antihistamines, allergy medication, high blood pressure medication, hormone replacement therapy medication, and certain medications used to treat anxiety and depression.
+Aside from that, contact lenses can also contribute to dry eye syndrome.
 If you suspect one of these may be the cause of your dry eyes, it’s usually recommended that you consult with your doctor.
+Depending on the severity, problems with tear production or the release of tears in your tear ducts can be addressed through various treatment methods such as antibiotics, eye drops, and surgical procedures.

 Polluted air and other external factors